Diversity in the Hiring Process Leads to a More Inclusive Environment at Your Fitness Business

 Once you've reviewed your current hiring process, consider taking steps to improve even more.
-You might decide to work with an EDI consultant or have a dedicated EDI Rep in-house.
+You might decide to work with an DEIB consultant or have a dedicated DEIB Rep in-house.
 They’ll provide best practices and steps to move forward.
 Ask for feedback from recent hires, as well.
 They’ll help to identify what's working and what can be improved.
 Once you've gathered feedback, you may decide to take additional action.

 - Cast a wider net with recruiting.
 If you're looking to attract a larger number of candidates, job requirements may need to include inclusive language or be expanded to encourage more applications.
 Be sure to track your applicants from the beginning of the hiring process so you can accurately measure your progress with diverse candidates.